 The Future of the RCAF

 As a function of the global fraternity of the air, RCAF missions do not deviate significantly from USAF or any other air force in theory.
 Although terminology varies from country to country, practically, for political and cost reasons the ability of the RCAF to execute all the missions is constrained.
 For example, the strategic strike mission does not in any meaningful sense exist for the RCAF, not least of all because Canadian governments largely perceive the role of the CAF, and thus the RCAF as primarily defensive in nature.
-Indicative, the RCAF’s strategic bombing capability was first to go after World War II.
-Although the costs of such a capability was and is problematic given defence spending, Canadian defence policy continues to eschew a strategic strike mission.
+Indicative, the RCAF’s strategic bombing capability was the first to go after World War II.
+Although the costs of such a capability were and are problematic given defence spending, Canadian defence policy continues to eschew a strategic strike mission.

 Looking out to the future, the first observation is that the RCAF of today will most likely look roughly the same over the next twenty years, if not longer., as a function of ongoing modernization and acquisition projects.
 Given past history, RCAF capabilities/platforms are acquired and remain in service for forty or more years (a la the CF-180).
 Of current capabilities in the RCAF inventory, two will stand out for replacement over the next twenty years.
 First, the Griffin tactical helicopter in the support of the army and acquired in the early 1990s will approach the end of its life, and it is highly unlikely that the Army will eschew this capability for future operations at home and abroad.
-Second, the tactical and strategic lift capabilities embodied in the Chinook, Hercules-J and Globemaster acquired in the early 2000s will shortly reach the twenty year point where mid-life upgrades and technological modernization will be required.
-These lift capabilities, which also includes the Griffin are vital especially for domestic operations in aid and assistance to the civil power, if recent evidence of domestic demand on the RCAF and the CAF writ large and projections of a significant increase in natural disasters caused by climate change prove correct.
+Second, the tactical and strategic lift capabilities embodied in the Chinook, Hercules-J and Globemaster acquired in the early 2000s will shortly reach the twenty-year point where mid-life upgrades and technological modernization will be required.
+These lift capabilities, which also include the Griffin are vital especially for domestic operations in aid and assistance to the civil power, if recent evidence of domestic demand on the RCAF and the CAF writ large and projections of a significant increase in natural disasters caused by climate change prove correct.

 Roughly since the release of the 2017 Defence White Paper, Strong, Secure and Engaged, the RCAF has entered into a major modernization and capability regeneration phase.
-Indeed, with the exception of aforementioned lift capabilities, the entire fleet is in the process of being replaced, along with the acquisition of new capabilities.
-After over a decade of delay, the CF-18 will be replaced by the advanced fifth generation CF-35 Joint Strike Fighter.
+Indeed, with the exception of the aforementioned lift capabilities, the entire fleet is in the process of being replaced, along with the acquisition of new capabilities.
+After over a decade of delay, the CF-18 will be replaced by the advanced fifth-generation CF-35 Joint Strike Fighter.
 Its SAR capabilities are being replaced by the Airbus C-295 Kingfisher.
 The Multi-Mission project to replace the aged Aurora patrol aircraft is underway, with initial indications that the RCAF will acquire the Boeing P-8 surveillance aircraft.
-The RCAF is also acquiring a replacement for the Polaris VIP aircraft and air-to-air refueling capability with nine Airbus 330 Multi-Role Tanker Transport Aircraft (designated the C-330 Husky).
-Finally, the RCAF will acquire a new capability with the acquisition of Remotely Piloted Aerial Systems (Unmanned Aerial Vehicle-UAV) to provide a airborne intelligence, surveillance, reconnaissance and precision strike capability.
+The RCAF is also acquiring a replacement for the Polaris VIP aircraft and air-to-air refuelling capability with nine Airbus 330 Multi-Role Tanker Transport Aircraft (designated the C-330 Husky).
+Finally, the RCAF will acquire a new capability with the acquisition of Remotely Piloted Aerial Systems (Unmanned Aerial Vehicle-UAV) to provide airborne intelligence, surveillance, reconnaissance and precision strike capability.
 Finally, central to NORAD modernization is the acquisition of two new radar systems to replace the obsolete North Warning System – an Over-the-Horizon (OTH) Arctic system to be located in Southern Ontario and an OTH Polar System in the High Arctic.